 Make sure the digital transformation you’re implementing aligns with your organization’s culture and set examples through the right guidance and leadership, throughout your company.

-7. Ensure you have the right technology to support PaaS
+7. Ensure you have the right technology to support EaaS

 Implementing a new business process while adopting the right software must go together.
 You must identify and invest in software that supports you in the initial data gathering process, product analysis, and all the above steps.

-PaaS will impact your overall assets, liability, customer support, revenue, accounting, taxes, sales procedures, and business value.
-Therefore, having the right software is crucial to getting the whole transition to PaaS right.
+EaaS will impact your overall assets, liability, customer support, revenue, accounting, taxes, sales procedures, and business value.
+Therefore, having the right software is crucial to getting the whole transition to EaaS right.

-Once you’ve defined, identified, and decided on all the above, you can go ahead and implement the PaaS model into your business.
+Once you’ve defined, identified, and decided on all the above, you can go ahead and implement the EaaS model into your business.

 As a best practice we would recommend you take things slow and have a pilot study done before scaling up your operations, so you can learn from your experience and rise as a strong differentiator in your industry.

-There are a few software options you could consider that support you with your transition to PaaS:
+There are a few software options you could consider that support you with your transition to EaaS:

 1. Local software